 - Divide this dough into two equal portions.

-- Dissolve coffee powder in 1 tbsp of water.
+- Dissolve coffee powder in 1 tablespoon of water.

 - Add this to one half of the dough along with cocoa powder and mix until thoroughly combined.
 Cover this and keep it aside while you are rolling the other portion.

 - Transfer the first portion of the dough on to a wax paper.
-If the dough is sticky, you may add the remaining 3 tbsp of flour little by little and knead.
-Else simply skip the addition of 3 tbsp of flour mentioned in the ingredient list.
+If the dough is sticky, you may add the remaining 3 tablespoon of flour little by little and knead.
+Else simply skip the addition of 3 tablespoon of flour mentioned in the ingredient list.